 What struck me, though, is how many more school wildlife gardens there appear to be in the UK compared to the US.
 Why?

 I suspect the most effective programs would be those that are tightly tied to the curriculum.
 They would be used the most, would most effectively achieve their goals, and, in the case of gardens, would be least likely to be "accidently" mowed down.
 In other words, the gardens outside the building would be as much a part of the school's mission as what happens inside the school building.

 Gardens are more than just extras niceties that are fun for children and teach a few things about nature.
 They provide obvious opportunities for teaching science and math.
 But they can be so much more than that!

 They can be beautiful venues for music recitals or for performing plays.
 They can incorporate beautiful little places to read.
 They can be the source of exciting story starters for language arts.
 They provide beautiful subjects for art class.
 They're obvious places for holding physical education activities—the kind of activities that can be lifelong activities, rather than organized sports.
-(I myself was always interested in learning about exercise for health, but all they taught was sports, which was of no interest to me!!)

 Special benefits for special kids

 Not every child is well-suited to book-learning and sitting in classrooms—not even all bright children!